txcceuu/holidayfloridaSite/README.md

 #### How to get more infomation/open links

-Press the names of places and right click/hold the link until it says copy link or open in a new tab
+Press the names of places and right click/hold the link until it says copy link or open in a new tab.

 #### Why are pictures pixalted/low quality

-Not sure just have to work with it, some work some dont
+Not sure just have to work with it, some work some dont.
+Only appears on desktop browsers

-## To Do

-- Fix links
-- Fix desktop sites images not loading correctly
-- Add Everglades, Chilli's, Longhorns, Floridays, Sonesta, Westgates lakes, Carlos Bakery Cakes, Canyon zip line and adventure park, Coco Beach, Clearwater, Shopping (Premium Outlets, ect), Shooting, Quad Biking
-- Remove Disney (Except animal kingdom), Sea world,

 ## Authors